Ahriman: Ahriman after the influence of Islam

+During the early Islamic centuries (particularly the 10th and 11th centuries CE / 4th and 5th centuries AH), Persian scholars faced the challenge of translating Quranic concepts into New Persian (Dari).
+To make the text accessible to an Iranian audience transitioning from Zoroastrian cultural frameworks, translators utilized well-known local terms as lexical substitutes for Islamic figures.
+Consequently, the Arabic terms "Iblis" (إبليس) and "Shaitan" (الشيطان) were directly translated as "Ahriman" or "Ahramen" (أهرمن) in early Persian exegeses, such as the famous translation of Tafsir al-Tabari commissioned during the Samanid era.
+In this linguistic adaptation, the theological definition of Ahriman was stripped of its dualistic divinity and reframed within the Islamic concept of a created, disobedient jinn who tempts humanity.

 Maneckji Nusserwanji Dhalla described the doctrine of the Gayomarthians sect as another attempt to mitigate the dualism that has always been the essence of Zoroastrianism.
-This was due to the Prophet Muhammad’s emphasis on monotheism and the Muslims’ mockery of the doctrine of worshipping two gods.
+This was due to the Prophet Muhammad's emphasis on monotheism and the Muslims’ mockery of the doctrine of worshipping two gods.
 This caused the Zoroastrians to view dualism as a defect, so they added monotheism, which led to the Zoroastrians’ division into sects.
 Dhalla mentions examples of the Zoroastrian attempt to establish a monotheistic belief by diminishing the importance of Ahriman, including that Ahura Mazda and Ahriman were created from time, or that Ahura Mazda himself allowed the existence of evil, or that Ahriman was a corrupt angel who rebelled against Ahura Mazda.
 He goes on to mention the name of a Persian book from the 15th century in which it is written that the Magi (Zoroastrians) believe that Allah and Iblis are brothers.